 Jupiter Medical Center is offering a low cost virtual medical care center using its app Care Anywhere.

-Palm Beach County Libraries, including the Jupiter Branch, are closed.
+Palm Beach County Libraries, including the Jupiter Branch, are open.
 For more information please visit Palm Beach Counties library resource page.

 Palm Beach County Department of Housing and Economic Sustainability is offering business grants for Palm Beach County businesses, learn more, and see if your business qualifies.